Three Indian women have been rescued from sex trafficking, and through your support of our Search + Rescue teams, you have empowered their freedom.

 Aditi, Ananya, and Divya were found and rescued.
 Their trafficker?
 Arrested.

-And because of you, they have their freedom.
+Because of you, they have that freedom.
 Their children will have their mothers back, and another trafficker has been stopped for good.

 *Name, image, and some details representational